Massive photons: an infrared regularization scheme for lattice QCD+QED

-Both formulas remove the leading zero-mode contribution to the correlator appearing in \Eq{zero_mode}, which if left unaccounted for would manifest as linear growth of $\Delta M_\textrm{eff}$ as a function of $\tau$ with slope $2 x$.
+where $h(\tau,a) = xa(a-T+2\tau) + \log [C(\tau+a)/C(\tau)]$.
+Both formulas treat the zero mode of the temporal photon field appearing in \Eq{zero_mode} nonperturbatively (for neutral hadrons $x=0$ and these expressions reduce to their conventional forms).
 Although this contribution is negligible compared to the hadron masses, for the lattice parameters considered it can be comparable in magnitude to the mass differences we wish to extract. \Fig{meson_effective_mass_diff} provides an explicit example of the behavior of $\Delta M_\textrm{eff}(\tau)$ for the kaon mass splitting, computed both with and without the zero-mode contribution accounted for.
-Note that for neutral hadrons $x=0$ and the expressions above for the generalized effective mass reduce to their conventional forms.

 Mass differences were determined for all volumes and photon masses via a correlated constant least-squares fit to $\Delta M_\textrm{eff}$ in the plateau region, as demonstrated in \Fig{meson_effective_mass_diff}.
-An analogous determination from exponential fits to a ratio of correlation functions (formed under a bootstrap) yielded consistent results.
+An analogous determination from exponential fits to a ratio of correlation functions yielded consistent results.
 Systematic uncertainties were estimated by varying the region over which fits were performed, and all uncertainties were added in quadrature.
-Extracted mass shifts were subsequently extrapolated to vanishing photon mass and/or the infinite volume limit using the fit formula:
+The extracted mass shifts were subsequently extrapolated to vanishing photon mass and/or the infinite-volume limit using the fit formula:

-where $K$ and $K_L$ indicate the order of each extrapolation.
-In the case of mass splittings, an appropriate linear combination of mass shift formulas were used.
-Note that for the infinite volume extrapolations of $m_\gamma=0$ mass differences, $\Delta M^{N^k LO}(\alpha,m_\gamma)=0$ for all $k$.
+where $K_\gamma$ and $K_L$ indicate the order of each extrapolation.
+In the case of mass splittings, an appropriate linear combination of mass shift formulas was used.
+Note that for the $\textrm{QED}_{TL}$ extrapolations, $K_\gamma=0$; the appropriate FV formulas for $\delta_L M^{N^kLO}$ retain $T$ dependence, and may be found in Ref.~\cite{Borsanyi:2014jba}.